 4. Removing unused Plugins.

 When using WordPress, you will be prompted to install many free plugins.
 However, you wouldn’t be using most of them and these plugins will be taking up spacious spaces on your website.
-Meanwhile, for any requests from the visitors, the WordPress core engine would still need to deploy them, leading to unnecessarily wasting resources that could be used to speed up your website.
+Meanwhile, for any requests from visitors, the WordPress core engine would still need to deploy them, leading to unnecessarily wasting resources that could be used to speed up your website.

 Also, there are plugins that you may use occasionally and it may slow your site down significantly.
 In this case, you can find plugins that are harming your site and decide to keep or deactivate them by using P3 Profiler.

-P3 Profiler will help you find slow plugins and report the performance of each plugin so you know which one to keep and which one to delete.
+P3 Profiler will help you find slow plugins and report the performance of each plugin so you know which one to keep and which to delete.

 5. Server Optimization

 One last tip on WordPress website speed optimization is on Server Optimization.
 This may be quite advanced and you only have to worry about this when using a VPS instead of a Shared hosting plan since there may be wrong configurations in your server if you manage it alone.
 Since we said about the location before, we would not mention it again.
 However, in Server optimization, there are still some other things you can do to optimize your website especially if you are running:

 The best thing about Easy Engine is that it helps a lot with caching options and HHVM & website Speed support.